 True Temper Dynamic Gold s300 is the standard stiffness and flex for golf shafts.
 It is not the only one, but it is the median shaft construction and is the standard by which every other shaft is compared.

-The Dynamic Gold s400 is slightly heavier and stiffer than the s300, although it would take an extremely discerning golfer to pick out the difference between the two weights.
+The s400 golf shaft, also known as Dynamic Gold s400, is slightly heavier and stiffer than the s300, although it would take an extremely discerning golfer to pick out the difference between the two weights.

 Is s400 Stiffer Than s300

-Comparing the dynamic gold s300 vs. s400, some golfers may say that the s400 is stiffer than the s300.
-Others will say they are the same stiffness, and the only noticeable difference is in the weight.
+When asking ‘which Dynamic Gold shaft is stiff?’, some golfers may say that the s400 is stiffer than the s300, while others claim they exhibit the same stiffness, with the only noticeable difference being in weight.

 The s400 is meant to be slightly stiffer, but the difference is tough to pick up on.
 A golfer may notice that the s300 has a somewhat softer feel than s400.